-For those of you familiar with Bill Watterson’s comic, Calvin & Hobbes, you’d know Calvin and his toy tiger would play a game called Calvinball – an anything-goes-make-up-the-rules-as-you-go-along bastardization of a variation of sports and often, something that does not resemble sport at all and is at times, completely absurd, in the best way possible.
+For those of you familiar with Bill Watterson’s comic, Calvin & Hobbes, you’d know Calvin and his toy tiger would play a game called Calvinball – an anything-goes-make-up-the-rules-as-you-go-along bastardization of a variation of sports and often, something that does not resemble sport at all.
+It is oftentimes completely absurd, in the best way possible.
 This brings me to modernism and post-modernism and the way in which both still influence our design thinking today and why the latter was (and is) so important.

-Going down this road requires an explanation of the dialectic cycle and a basic understanding of modernism and post-modernism within the context of architecture thereafter we can get back to Calvin & Hobbes and hopefully it will all make sense (or not) by the time we get there.
+Going down this road requires an explanation of the dialectic cycle and a basic understanding of modernism and post-modernism within the context of architecture where after we can get back to Calvin & Hobbes and hopefully it will all make sense (or not) by the time we get there.

-The dialectical method is a mode of an idea that a thesis (artistic movement) would spawn an antithesis, resulting in synthesis.
-This creates a new thesis which would be subject to the same interrogation.
-Applied to modernism which formed a new paradigm as a direct counter-reaction to its original ideas resulting, in a new thesis, in this case post-modernism which would subsequently generate its own antithesis, hence the cycle in dialectic cycle.
+The dialectical method is a mode of discourse, which theorizes that a thesis (art or architecture movement) would result in an antithesis, resulting in synthesis, creating a new thesis which would be subject to the same interrogation.
+Applied here to the modern and post-modern movement, the latter is a direct counter-reaction to the former resulting in a new thesis, in this case post-modernism which would subsequently generate its own antithesis, hence the cycle in dialectic cycle.

 Modernism is a term that encompasses many movements across a broad variation of timelines and disciplines and here I am merely referring to the architectural movement; primarily championed early on by architects such as Walter Gropius and Le Corbusier.
-It is characterized by embracing minimalism and in this way sought to reject tradition and stand as an antithesis to the classical aesthetics and styles, a rejection of tradition.
+It is characterized by embracing minimalism and in this way sought be an antithesis to the classical aesthetics and styles, a rejection of tradition.

 Modernism became the most prevalent design approach within architecture in both the United States and Europe, especially following World War 2.
 However, various architects rejected the formal notion of a “building as a machine for living” and sought to physically represent in their architecture the symbolism, meaning and a response to the cultural and social context.

-Post-modernism re-introduced adornment, frivolity and a much less formal approach to the buildings it cultivated; many of which are still to this day revered as excellent examples from that time.
+Post-modernism re-introduced adornment, frivolity and a much less formal approach to the buildings it cultivated and many of them are still to this day revered as excellent examples from that time.